dmanzione/project-3-revature/README.md

 # project-3-revature
 ## Project 3 for the Revature Full-Stack Java with React training

 *This is actually a fork of the original project, which was completed by the class as a whole.
 I forked and renamed the project to make it more visible and clear in relation to other Revature projects I completed/participated in.
-The backend part of the original project can be found* [here](https://github.com/orgs/bizbazaar/repositories)
+The original project can be found* [here](https://github.com/orgs/bizbazaar/repositories)

 This project had us implementing what we had been learning about: